persado/persado.github.io/_posts/2019-12-17-engineering-job-ladder.md

           </ul>
           <h3>Domain Expertise</h3>
           <ul>
-            <li>You understand OS, networks and hardware and can debug system issues and identify system bottlenecks.</li>
+            <li>You understand operating systems, networking and hardware well enough to debug system issues and identify system bottlenecks.</li>
             <li>You begin to understand how systems fail and work with teams to reduce the risks.</li>
             <li>You are able to contribute towards making common software delivery processes safer and more efficient using established tooling such as containers or deployment pipelines.</li>
           </ul>